-Find and mark the center point on the neck side of the box, as shown in Figure 2.
+Find and mark the center point on the neck side of the box, as shown in Figure 1.
 Also mark the center of the neck that will be joined to your cigar box.
-Line these two marks up together (Figure 3).
+Line these two marks up together (Figure 2).

-With the top of the neck brought even to the top of the lid, trace the heel of the neck onto the box.
+With the top of the neck brought even to the top of the lid,

-Be careful to hold the neck firmly in place without letting it move, while tracing the outline onto the box surface/masking tape.
+Be careful to hold the neck firmly in place without letting it move, while tracing the outline onto the box surface/ masking tape.
 Figures 3 and 4 show how we did this.
 If the neck heel extends below the bottom edge of the box, mark it for cutting/filing off later.

-Step 3-Drilling the Neck Mounting Holes in the Box
+Step 2-Drilling the Neck Mounting Holes in the Box